sicajc/EC_course_HW/Week4/README.md

 ## Mutation
 >1.
 Pick two parents and then with crossover producing new children and mutate them repetitively for 5 times.

 >2.
-Save these generated new children into a list.
+Compete these new children with their parents.

 >3.
-Compete these new children with their parenets.
+Survivor selection: replace the worst inside population,
+    killing worst child and parents after each child birth.

 >4.
-Survivor selection: replace the worst inside population,
-    killing worst child and parents until there are only 10 samples New generation has 10 individuals, competed from 10 parents and 5 children
+Repeat 5 times s.t. all 5 children generated can competed with their parents and replace them if needed.

 # Testing.
 1. Uses Parabola and Rastrigin function for test.